-The Libertarian Party of Texas (LPTexas) opposes coercion of peaceful individuals.
+LPTexas opposes coercion of peaceful individuals.
 Governments may only exist for the sole purpose of defending the freedoms of people.
 These freedoms include the right to life; the right to liberty of thought, speech and action; and the right to property.

 Government is, essentially, raw concentrated force, and thus, prone to abuse.
 It is established and tolerated only as the agent and servant of the people--not their master.
 The force of government must be used only in response to an attack, fraud, or other initiation of force against an individual, group or government by another individual, group or government.

 Governments have no business interfering in voluntary and contractual relations amongst individuals.
 All people should be equal before the law, free to deal with one another in a free market, the only system compatible with the principle of individual rights.

 Government should reflect the consent of the governed and not subject individuals to tyranny of the majority.
 Where it exists, government must be kept to the minimum necessary to protect the rights of individuals.
 LPTexas holds that all human interaction should be voluntary and consensual, in accordance with the Non-Aggression Principle.

 LPTexas upholds the ideal that government should not interfere nor discriminate in matters of personal conscience, such as religion, speech, creativity, or political activity.